 Jeffrey Chappell was a member of the Advanced Class of the BMI Lehman Engel Musical Theater Workshop in New York City from 1999 to 2003.
 The workshop, considered by many to be the most prestigious of its kind, is named after its founding teacher and is sponsored by BMI, the music royalties and licensing operation.
 In the class, about forty composers and lyricists collaborate on projects, present them, and receive critiques from other class members and the teacher.
 Graduates of the workshop include Alan Menken, composer of “The Little Mermaid” etc. for Disney, and Maury Yeston, composer of the Broadway hit “Titanic”and current moderator of the Advanced Class.

-Since joining the Workshop in 1996, Chappell has composed musical theater songs in collaboration with numerous lyricists, including a 10-minute musical with Mindy Weissberger and several projects with Ed Sugarman.
+After joining the Workshop in 1996, Chappell composed musical theater songs in collaboration with numerous lyricists, including a 10-minute musical with Mindy Weissberger and several projects with Ed Sugarman.
 Chappell’s works with Sugarman were featured in the New York City production of Sugarman’s “Lyrics By Me”.
-Chappell’s participation in the class has extended into his teaching at the Levine School of Music in Washington, D.C., where he has given classes in songwriting.
+Chappell’s participation in the class has extended into his teaching at Levine Music in Washington, D.C., where he has given classes in songwriting.

 Jeffrey Chappell was the conductor for “The Wizard of Oz” at the Tennessee Williams Fine Arts Center in Key West, Florida.
 The Keys Kids Production was cast with elementary, middle, and high school students from schools in the Florida Keys, and the orchestra consisted of members of the Key West Symphony.